weslen02/linux-Ubuntu-Bash-Color/README.md

         unset color_prompt force_color_prompt

 **PLUS PLUS:**
+1. Open the Terminal to a specific Directory
 > Copy and paste at the end of the user's file .bashrc:

 ![enter image description here](https://raw.githubusercontent.com/weslen02/linux-Ubuntu-Bash-Color/master/img/userImg/03.png)